rjwut/advent/README.md

 From there I start work on the actual solution.
 Once I think I have it, I run the test and check to see if it passes.
 If it fails, the failure output usually gives me a reasonable idea of where to look for the problem.
 I continue the fix-test cycle until the test passes.
 I will occasionally add more test cases to help me troubleshoot bugs in my solution.

 Once my solution for part one is working against the test data, I'll run `npm start`, which will download my puzzle input for that day (if it hasn't already), run it through the solution, and print the result to the console.
 I can then enter the answer for part one into the Advent of Code web site to see if it's correct.
-(Usually, if my tests pass, it's right.)
+Often, it is, but sometimes the actual data has an important difference from the test data that I will find during this step.

-I repeat the procedure for part two of the day's puzzle.
+When I have the correct answer for part one, I repeat the procedure for part two of the day's puzzle.
 Often part two will reveal a new wrinkle that will require some refactoring of the code.
 I generally try to isolate the part that differs between the two parts, then refactor the code to make the rest of it work for both parts.

 Sometimes a solution is complex enough that I find it useful to break it apart into more modules, which allows me to develop and test each part independently.
 These sub-modules will have an additional descriptive suffix added to the filename, like `day-20.grid.js` and `day-20.grid.test.js`.
 The main solution module can then import the sub-modules and use them to solve the puzzle.

+Other times, I might want to be able to test some code independently, but maybe I feel it's too small to peel off into a separate module.
+In those cases, I might expose that function for testing as a property of the exported function.

 After I have solved each day's puzzle, I will go back and make improvements:

 - I take a look at performance.
 The `npm start` script will time each solution run and print the elapsed time for running both parts to the console.
 It's normally printed in gray, but turns yellow if it takes at least five seconds to run, and red if it takes at least 15 seconds.
-  - My general rule of thumb is that any solution that runs in less than a second on my machine probably doesn't need to be sped up, unless it's a really low-hanging fruit.
+Depending on how long it takes the test to run, I may attempt to optimize it:
+  - _Less than a second:_ Acceptable; no further changes.
-  - If a solution runs in less than five seconds, I'm usually happy with that, but if I see a way to speed it up that doesn't add much in the way of complexity, I'll probably do it.
+  - _Between one and five seconds:_ I'm usually happy with that, but if I see a way to speed it up that doesn't add much in the way of complexity, I'll probably do it.
-  - If a solution takes at least five seconds to run, I will definitely spend some time considering how to speed it up, and will be more willing to accept increased complexity as a tradeoff.
+  - _Between five and fifteen seconds:_ I will definitely spend some time considering how to speed it up, and will be more willing to accept increased complexity as a tradeoff.
 However, I will still consider it acceptable if I don't think of a good way to improve it.
-  - If a solution takes at least 15 seconds to run, I consider that to mean that my solution is unacceptably "brute force" and that I may need to completely reconsider my approach.
-However, some of them are really hard and in some cases I've reluctantly left them alone as long as they produce the correct answer.
+  - _Fifteen seconds or more:_ My solution is unacceptably "brute force" and that I may need to completely reconsider my approach.
+However, in some cases I have decided that it's too hard to be worth redoing and have just left it as is.
   - All solutions that take at least five seconds to run on my machine are listed in the **TODO** section below.
 - I refactor code as needed to improve readability and testability.
 - I add documentation.
 The comments for each day's module will describe the solution algorithm.
 In more complicated cases, I may divide that description up across the documentation for the various functions in the solution, but in that case the main documentation for the module will always describe where to look for the details.